 Investing in a more durable and visually appealing solution like a Floortex™ floor coating makes more sense.
-With colours that range from the lighter Pebble Beach Grey to the bolder appearance of Orbit, you can pick whatever fits with your décor’s needs.
+With colors that range from the lighter Pebble Beach Grey to the bolder appearance of Orbit, you can pick whatever fits with your décor’s needs.

-Any Floortex™ floor coating colour you pick will be easy to maintain, though.
+Any Floortex™ floor coating color you pick will be easy to maintain, though.
 The garage floor coating’s textured look from the decorative flakes sprinkled during the application process is very effective at hiding dirt and dust.

 5. Garage paint ideas for your garage doors

-Whether you’re adding new garage doors or painting your existing garage doors, choosing the right colours for them is important.
+Whether you’re adding new garage doors or painting your existing garage doors, choosing the right colors for them is important.
 That’s because garage doors can account for as much as one third of a home’s front facade.

-- avoid loud primary colours
+- avoid loud primary colors